The Measurement Import and Configuration Wizards

 Subs+Mains Configurations

 In order to illustrate the measurement import and configuration creation techniques described on the next several pages, some sample measurement files are needed.
-These examples will use the sample measurement files from the tutorial.
+These examples will use the sample files from the Getting Started Guide and the User Guide.

 When you first open up MSO, you are presented with a blank project.
 In order to do any optimizations, you must add a configuration to it.
 To add a new configuration, you can invoke the Configuration Wizard.
 This is done by choosing Config, New From Wizard... from the main menu.
 If you run this command when no measurement data has been imported yet, MSO will inform you that data needs to be imported, and you'll be presented with a message box asking you if you want to launch the Measurement Import Wizard to import the data.
 That message box is shown below.